 The ‘Sulli-Van Tour’ started in Queensland, and they have since taken their music to communities and towns across New South Wales, South Australia, Victoria, Northern Territory & Western Australia.
 From casinos to roadhouses to caravan parks and house concerts they’ve performed in Cape York, The Kimberleys and at iconic festivals such as The Man From Snowy River Bush Festival in Corryong, Victoria and the Drovers Camp Festival in Camooweal, Mt Isa, Queensland and most recently the Nambung Country Music Muster (Western Australia) where they received a standing ovation from over 2000 people.

 Whilst on the ‘Sulli-Van Tour’, the children undertook Distance Education, and all agreed there was more work than their regular schooling.
-The Sulli-Vans have since returned home but not for long as they resume tour life once again, returning to The Man From Snowy River Festival, Corryong Vic, then on to the Back O’ Bourke Easter Festival (Western NSW) before heading to the 50th Anniversary of the Tamworth Country Music Festival in April and performing at The Big Country Festival in Berry in May. and will continue to tour across NSW, SA and VIC performing at Festivals and ticketed shows for the rest of the year.
+The Sulli-Vans have since returned home but not for long as they resume tour life once again, and continuing to tour across NSW, SA and VIC performing at Festivals and ticketed shows.

 The Sulli-Vans were featured on Studio10 Breakfast Show co-hosted by Sarah Harris and Tristan MacMahon singing a LIVE version of their new single from their Album ‘Sounds of Then (This is Australia)’ WATCH HERE

-In addition to the family album, Kevin continues to work on his second solo album with the working title of “Three Ways” which will feature The Sulli-Vans, along with a children’s album which will feature a re-recorded version of his award-winning single ‘Outback Australia’ featuring the now famous, family harmonies – due for release in 2023.
+The Sulli-Vans will be supporting their dad Kevin as he tours and launches his second solo album “Three Ways” which will feature The Sulli-Vans, along with a children’s album which will feature a re-recorded version of his award-winning single ‘Outback Australia’ featuring the now famous, family harmonies – due for release May 2024.